Craftmanship-Collection/parking-lot/parking-lot-manik/README.md

 8. Different vehicle types have different allocated spots to park.
 9. On exit gate, the cost is calculated and Will ask for payment.
 10. For now, the payment is only accepted for CASH only.
-11. If the parking hours are less than 1/2 an hour then no charges to any vehicle
+11. If the parking hours are less than 1/2 an hour then no charges to any vehicle.
 12. For now, only two gates are there.
-One for Entry and one for exit
+One for Entry and one for exit.

 ## UML Diagram